kriszyp/lmdb-js/README.md

 The open method has the following signature:
 `open(path, options)`
 If the `path` has an `.` in it, it is treated as a file name, otherwise it is treated as a directory name, where the data will be stored.
 The `options` argument should be an object, and supports the following properties, all of which are optional:
-* encoding - Sets the encoding for the database, which can be `'json'`, `'string'`, or `'binary'`.
+* `encoding` - Sets the encoding for the database, which can be `'json'`, `'string'`, or `'binary'`.
-* compression - This enables compression.
+* `compression` - This enables compression.
 This can be set a truthy value to enable compression with default settings, or it can be an object with compression settings.
-* useVersions - Set this to true if you will be setting version numbers on the entries in the database.
+* `useVersions` - Set this to true if you will be setting version numbers on the entries in the database.
-* maxDbs - The maximum number of databases to be able to open (there is extra overhead if this is set too high).
+* `maxDbs` - The maximum number of databases to be able to open (there is extra overhead if this is set too high).
-* commitDelay - This is the amount of time to wait (in milliseconds) for batching write operations before committing the writes (in a transaction).
+* `commitDelay` - This is the amount of time to wait (in milliseconds) for batching write operations before committing the writes (in a transaction).
 This defaults to 1ms.
 A delay of 0 means more immediate commits, but a longer delay can be more efficient at collecting more writes into a single transaction and reducing I/O load.
-* immediateBatchThreshold - This parameter defines a limit on the number of batched bytes in write operations that can be pending for a transaction before ldmb-store will schedule the asynchronous commit for the immediate next even turn (with setImmediate).
+* `immediateBatchThreshold` - This parameter defines a limit on the number of batched bytes in write operations that can be pending for a transaction before ldmb-store will schedule the asynchronous commit for the immediate next even turn (with setImmediate).
 The default is 10,000,000 (bytes).
-* syncBatchThreshold - This parameter defines a limit on the number of batched bytes in write operations that can be pending for a transaction before ldmb-store will be force an immediate synchronous commit of all pending batched data for the store.
+* `syncBatchThreshold` - This parameter defines a limit on the number of batched bytes in write operations that can be pending for a transaction before ldmb-store will be force an immediate synchronous commit of all pending batched data for the store.
 This provides a safeguard against too much data being enqueued for asynchronous commit, and excessive memory usage, that can sometimes occur for a large number of continuous `put` calls without waiting for an event turn for the timer to execute.
 The default is 200,000,000 (bytes).
+* `keyIsBuffer` - This will cause the database to expect and return keys as node buffers.

 In addition, the following options map to LMDB's env flags, <a href="http://www.lmdb.tech/doc/group__mdb.html">described here</a> (none of these are recommended, but are available for adjusting performance):
 * useWritemap - Use writemaps, this improves performance by reducing malloc calls, but can increase risk of a stray pointer corrupting data.